North Cliffe

 North Cliffe is a hamlet and former civil parish, now in the parish of South Cliffe, in the East Riding of Yorkshire, England.
 It is situated about 3 mi north of North Cave, 2 mi west of Newbald and 3 miles south of Market Weighton.
 The hamlet bestrides Cliffe Road.
 On the eastern side lies the houses, and to the west is a small church/chapel.
 In 1931 the parish had a population of 71.

 North Cliffe is the home of The White Rose Polo Club which is a member of the Hurlingham Polo Association.

 The parish church, dedicated to St John, is located in North Cliff and was designated a Grade II listed building in 1996 and is now recorded in the National Heritage List for England, maintained by Historic England.

 History

-South Cliffe was formerly a township in the parish of Sancton, from 1866 North Cliffe was a civil parish in its own right until 1 April 1935 the parish was abolished and merged with South Cliffe.
+South Cliffe was formerly a township in the parish of Sancton, from 1866 North Cliffe was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with South Cliffe.